: OCPP 2.0.1 & 2.1 Plugfest & Conference Asia

 Introduction to Domestic V2G & Plug-and-Charge Certification System (August 26)

-Research Associate, Korea Electrotechnology Research Institure (KERI)
+Research Associate, Korea Electrotechnology Research Institute (KERI)

 The Korea Electrotechnology Research Institute (KERI) is a government-funded research institute established in 1976.
 KERI specialises in electrotechnology research, testing and certification, and supports innovation in areas such as power systems, electrical applications, and electric mobility technologies.